dberrio2000/evantzimmerman/README.md

     This website was published using Cloudflare, hosted using a Cloudflare domain.
     It is a resume-styled website with mostly custom built HTML and CSS.
 This was built for an aspiring theatre professional looking to showcase and market himself.
-Please see the live site for any and all current updates (which may have not been yet pushed to the reposity).
+Please see the live site for any and all current updates (which may have not been yet pushed to the repository).